 You need to be constantly on the lookout for new ways to streamline your business management processes.
 And you must improve your business growth.
 This is because if you aren’t growing, you’re going down.

 As we move into the home stretch of 2019, it’s a good time to assess your company’s processes.
 Also assess your management techniques.
 Then you can gather a few new tactics.
-And make them even stronger and more powerful for 2020.
+And make them even stronger and more powerful.

-Here are five ways to raise your game as a small business leader in 2020.
+Here are five ways to raise your game as a small business leader.

 1. Automate, Automate, Automate